yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 Then, upon saving of the contextual kerning, the contextual kerning is stored in the so-called [Tokens](https://glyphsapp.com/learn/tokens) of each font master (visible in the Masters tab of Font Info at the bottom) and the original traditional kerning is restored.

 In the `kern` feature, the contextual kerning values are then accessed through the _Tokens_ by their variable name, e.g. `pos a' b c $contextualkerning;`.
 When generating the font, the tokens are expanded into their numeric values and interpolated between masters.
-This is also supported in `glyphsLib`.
+This is also supported in [glyphsLib](https://github.com/googlefonts/glyphsLib).

 ## Usage